MCP Architecture

 Server

-Section titled “Server”The Server is an external program or service that provides specific capabilities (tools, data, etc.) to the AI.
+Section titled “Server”The Server is an external program or service that provides context and capabilities to MCP Clients.[1]

 Responsibilities